-The following restrictions apply with regard to previous BART versions (2.0, 2.1, 2.2, 2.3, and 2.4).
+The following restrictions apply with regard to previous BART versions.

-- When using the BART 2.5.1, the BART backup catalog (as specified by the backup\path parameter of the BART configuration file) must not be the same directory that was used by the previous BART versions for their backup catalogs.
-New full backups and incremental backups taken using BART 2.5.1 must be stored in a new BART backup catalog. - BART 2.5.1 cannot be used to take incremental backups for parent full backups or parent incremental backups taken with a BART version older than 2.5.1.
-BART 2.5.1 can only take incremental backups when the parent full backups or parent incremental backup has been taken with BART 2.5.1. - BART 2.5.1 cannot be used to restore incremental backups taken with any BART version older than 2.5.1.
-However, BART 2.5.1 can restore full backups taken with older BART versions.
+- When using the latest version of BART (for example 2.5.2), the BART backup catalog (as specified by the backup_path parameter of the BART configuration file) must not be the same directory that was used by the previous BART versions (for example 2.5.1) for their backup catalogs.
+New full backups and incremental backups taken using the latest BART version must be stored in a new BART backup catalog. - You can take incremental backups using the latest version (for example 2.5.2) only when the parent backup (full or incremental backup) has been taken with the latest version (for example 2.5.2). - Using the latest version (for example 2.5.2), you can restore incremental backups taken only with the latest version of BART (for example 2.5.2).
+However, using the latest version (for example 2.5.2) you can restore full backups that were taken with older versions (for example 2.5.1).